Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Seto stares up at the glowing figure that descends from the storms, lighting the whole city in its intense glow.
 A constant current of electricity runs through its black and yellow feathers, making it easy to pick out but hard to look directly at.
 Its power is obvious and absolute, and if Seto wasn’t already on the ground, he would fall to his knees.
 Instead he merely bows his head again.

 That’s what this feeling is, what this power represents.
-Zapdos is a god, and his judgement is all around them.
-And inside them.
-And Seto has been found unworthy.
+Zapdos is a god, and his judgement is all around them, inside them.
+That’s why he’s been feeling the god’s judgement: Seto has been found unworthy.

 There’s only one path to redemption for his sins.